Nelson Agholor: Philadelphia Eagles

+2015–2016

 Agholor was selected by the Philadelphia Eagles in the first round with the 20th overall pick of the 2015 NFL Draft.
 He signed a four-year contract on May 7, 2015, worth around $9.4 million with a signing bonus of $5.1 million.

-2015

-On December 13, 2015, Agholor scored his first NFL career touchdown, a 53-yard reception from quarterback Sam Bradford, in a matchup against the Buffalo Bills.
+On December 13, He scored his first NFL career touchdown, a 53-yard reception from quarterback Sam Bradford, in a matchup against the Buffalo Bills.
 During his rookie season in 2015, Agholor played 13 games with 283 receiving yards and a touchdown.

-2016

 During his second season in 2016, Agholor played 15 games with 365 receiving yards and two touchdowns.

 2017

-On March 13, 2017, it was reported that Agholor would switch from the #17, which he wore in his first two seasons, to the #13.
-He opted to give the #17 to newly acquired free agent wide receiver Alshon Jeffery.
+On March 13, 2017, it was reported that Agholor would switch from #17, which he wore in his first two seasons, to #13.
+He opted to give #17 to the newly acquired free agent, wide receiver Alshon Jeffery.

 During the 2017 season, Agholor found more success when he was switched to a slot receiver role.
-On September 10, 2017, in the season opening 30–17 victory over the Washington Redskins, Agholor had a 58-yard receiving touchdown from quarterback Carson Wentz in the first quarter.
+On September 10, 2017, in the season opening 30–17 victory over the Redskins, Agholor had a 58-yard receiving touchdown from quarterback Carson Wentz in the first quarter.
 He finished the game with six receptions for 86 yards.
-On September 17, in a Week 2 27–20 loss to the Kansas City Chiefs, he recorded his second touchdown of the season late in the fourth quarter to cut into the Chiefs' lead.
-He would end the 2017 regular season with his best season yet, getting more receiving yards and touchdowns than his previous two seasons combined.
+During a Week 2 27–20 loss to the Kansas City Chiefs, Agholor recorded his second touchdown of the season late in the fourth quarter to cut into the Chiefs' lead.

-During Super Bowl LII against the New England Patriots, Agholor finished with nine receptions for 84 receiving yards as the Eagles won 41–33, earning their first Super Bowl championship in franchise history.
+Agholor finished the 2017 regular season with his best season yet, getting more receiving yards and touchdowns than his previous two seasons combined.
+During Super Bowl LII against the New England Patriots, Agholor finished with nine receptions for 84 yards as the Eagles won 41–33, earning their first Super Bowl championship in franchise history.

 2018

 On April 30, 2018, the Eagles exercised the fifth-year option on Agholor's contract in order to retain him for the 2019 season.

-In the 2018 season opener, against the Atlanta Falcons, Agholor completed his first career NFL pass attempt to Nick Foles on a trick play that went for 15 yards.
+During the season opener, against the Atlanta Falcons, Agholor completed his first career NFL pass attempt to Nick Foles on a trick play that went for 15 yards.
 The play helped set up an eventual Jay Ajayi-rushing touchdown in the Eagles' 18–12 victory.
-In the next game, he scored his first receiving touchdown of the 2018 season as part of an eight-reception, 88-yard performance against the Tampa Bay Buccaneers.
-He put his best statistical performance of the season in the Week 16 32–30 victory over the Houston Texans with five receptions for 116 yards and a touchdown.
-Overall, in the 2018 season, he finished with 64 receptions for 736 yards and four touchdowns.
+In the next game, Agholor scored his first receiving touchdown of the season as part of an eight-reception, 88-yard performance against the Tampa Bay Buccaneers.
+Agholor put his best statistical performance of the season in the narrow Week 16 32–30 victory over the Houston Texans with five receptions for 116 yards and a touchdown.
+Agholor finished the 2018 season with 64 receptions for 736 yards and four touchdowns.